 A Biologically Modeled Computational Paradigm

 The system that nature has devised for encoding and transmitting complex information is known as genetics where information is encoded through the use of RNA and DNA.
 Has the time come to employ nature’s own information management system in the field of modern computer science?
 Could doing so bring about a useful transformation in the state of art for computing machines?

 Brief Summary of DNA Structure

 DNA is a four bit system using the following nucleic acids as units for storing and conveying data.

-By virtue of their geometry, which is governed by electrostatic and magnetic polarity, these nucleic acids will always pair such that Adenosine binds with Thyamine and Cytosine with Guanine.
+By virtue of their geometry, which is governed by opposing polar forces, these nucleic acids will always pair such that Adenosine binds with Thyamine and Cytosine with Guanine.
 These units are referred to as base pairs.

 Possibility of a DNA-Modeled Computing Paradigm